degville/ubuntu-core-docs/docs/explanation/full-disk-encryption.md

 - **prefer-encrypted**: do encrypt if the hardware supports it.
 - **prefer-unencrypted**: do not encrypt by default, even if the device supports encryption.

-See [Add custom snaps](/how-to-guides/image-creation/add-custom-snaps) for further details on building an image from a model assertion.
+See {ref}`Add custom snaps <how-to-guides-image-creation-add-custom-snaps>` for further details on building an image from a model assertion.

 ## Model grade